gmprestes/PHP-PowerfullAPI/README.md

 Just put files .htaccess and PowerfulAPI.php into directory that you'd like to work with API and enjoy it :)

 # Configuration
-You need to tell for Powerful API where are your controller files.
-For that edit api.php like this :
+You need tell to Powerful API where are your controller files.
+For this, edit api.php adding you controller's classes like in the sample:

 ```php
 <?php